TIPM Test/Bypass Cable (Mini-Blade Fuses)

 Corroded battery terminals can cause the inability for the battery to deliver 12 VDC to the starter.
 A faulty alternator can prevent the battery from being charged properly, resulting in a dead battery.
 Note that many 2011 vehicles were recalled for bad alternators.
 You may want to check to see if yours was on the recall list.
 Check your starter plug-in relay that is locate next to your fuses on top of the TIPM.
 Also, modern TIPMs control the ability of the alternator to deliver current to charge the battery when driving.
 Some of our customers had to replace their TIPM with a used TIPM.

 Answer: Yes.
-Regardless of the presence of a rear cigarette lighter (power adapter) for the M7 circuit used by the cable, the infrastructure in the TIPM-7 fuse box is still there to accommodate our cable.
+Regardless of the presence of a rear cigarette lighter (power adapter) for the M7 circuit used by the cable, the infrastructure in the TIPM-7 fuse box is still there to accommodate fuel pump testing with our cable.
 This situation mainly applies to 2011-2012 Dodge Ram owners.
 The cable still works perfectly on these vehicles with the M7 slot providing either full-time or key-on power, as desired, depending on the cable configuration you desire.

 18) When is power provided to the fuel pump when using the TIPM cable?